potassco/clorm/README.rst

 perform some form of logical reasoning.
 The database stores a set of facts.
 It is queried and the results need to be asserted to Clingo.
-Clingo than solves the reasoning problem and produces solutions (technically called "answer sets").
-Thes answer sets consist of a sets of facts.
+Clingo than solves the reasoning problem and produces solutions (technically called "answer sets"), where each solution consists of a set of facts.
 These facts need to be extracted from Clingo and processed in some way, and possibly inserted back to the database.